 5. The Mortgage Term Length

-You might be surprised to learn there’s not just one type of VA loan.
-The Department of Veterans Affairs will guarantee a variety of mortgage types, as long as they meet certain underwriting guidelines.
+You might be surprised to learn that there is more than one type of VA loan.
+The Department of Veterans Affairs will guarantee a range of VA mortgage types if specific underwriting requirements are satisfied.

 For example, borrowers who use VA loans can choose between a 15- or 30-year repayment period.
-And there are pros and cons with both of these choices.
+Both choices have pros and cons.

 As the home buyer’s explains: